-Malaria can occur after being bitten by a mosquito that had been infected with certain parasites.
+People can develop malaria from being bitten by a mosquito that was infected with certain parasites.
 Less commonly, malaria infection can come from blood transfusions, organ transplants, or the shared use of needles or syringes contaminated with infected blood.
-A pregnant woman may also pass malaria to her child before or during delivery.
+A pregnant woman with malaria may also pass malaria to her child before or during delivery.

 Malaria is not passed through casual contact because it is found only in blood.
 You cannot get malaria from holding hands or sitting next to someone with malaria.
 It is not passed through sexual contact, and it is not passed like the common cold or flu through coughing or sneezing.

 What are the symptoms of malaria?